eboileau/ribotools/docs/source/user-guide.rst

     If using existing output or alignment files, do not use the ``--overwrite`` option!

 Once Ribo- and RNA-seq count tables are available, **Ribotools** can be used to estimate translation efficiency.
-This is described in `How to estimate TE <estimate-te.html>`_.
+This is described in `How to estimate TE <estimate-te.html>`_. **Ribotools** can also be used to estimate differential expression based on Ribo-seq periodic fragment lengths, *i.e.* determine which features, genes or Ribo-seq ORFs, are differentially regulated.
+This is described in `How to estimate DE <estimate-de.html>`_.

 .. _top:
 .. use with `back to top <#top>`_